faizamaqsood782-ship-it/Explainable-Methods/README.md

 # Prediction and Explainability through CRISPRedict ,CRISPRAidit, deepHF and CRISPROn on Knockout and Hanna Datasets

-This repository contains a reproducible pipeline for predicting CRISPR-Cas9 cleavage efficiency and interpreting model predictions using CRISPRedict, CRISPRAidit, DeepHF and CRISPROn on the **Knockout dataset** and **Hanna dataset**.
+This repository contains a reproducible pipeline for predicting CRISPR-Cas9 cleavage efficiency and interpreting model predictions using CRISPRedict, CRISPRAidit, DeepHF and CRISPROn on the **Knockout** and **Hanna datasets** respectively.
 The workflow includes feature extraction, model prediction, and SHAP-based explainability using a trained statsmodels regressor.

 ---